FIXTradingCommunity/silverflash/README.md

 # silverflash
 This project is a reference implementation of FIXP Performance Session Layer.
-It is intended to help aid developers of financial and other critical applications.
+It is intended to aid developers of financial and other critical applications.
 Since the protocol stack is standardized, it serves to exchange messages between organizations while keeping low latency characteristics.